-- 1. Personal hygiene practices including bathing and use of deodorant and daily care of teeth and breath are to be maintained at all times. - 2.
-Whenever it appears to be justified, students may be required to consult a private physician for hygiene problems of a medical nature.
+- 1. Personal hygiene practices, including bathing and use of deodorant and daily care of teeth and breath, are to be always maintained. - 2.
+Whenever it appears to be justified, students may be required to consult a private physician about hygiene problems of a medical nature.